codesandbox/codesandbox-client/packages/homepage/content/docs/2-workspaces.md

 Folder', where you can choose the team and folder you want to move them into.
 All sandboxes in a team can be seen or edited by other team members, depending on their permission levels.
-We keep track of who created the sandbox, though, and only the the original creator of the sandbox can delete it.
+We keep track of who created the sandbox, though, and only the original creator of the sandbox can delete it.

 ## Collaborating on Sandboxes